 Permanent Premises:

-- Continue to work with the Local Authority and DfE in delivering a purpose-built school, ready for January 2022. - ♦ Plan effectively the staffing which will enable the successful move to permanent premises.
+- Continue to work with the Local Authority and Department for Education in delivering a purpose-built school, which was planned to be ready for April 2022. - Employ effective staff which will enable the successful move to permanent premises.

 Finance: